ChrisWSchultz/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+    State management in a simpler way.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+    The source of single truth is a method used to prevent unexpected data mutation.
+    Actions are what needs to be done.
+Reducers apply the action to the state.
+The store is like the state engine, it manages and stores state.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+    Application state is state at an application or root level.
+Component state is a state managed in and at the component level.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+    It allows more us to do more with actions.
+It greatly simplifies the process of things like async actions.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+    Not sure yet.
+They both have pros and cons.
+I think I would like to see a large application use of both.
+    Even then they are tools, I try not to get too attached to one tool or the other.
+There may be a use that fits a particular tool better.

 ## Project Set Up